probantan/Awwards/awad/templates/README.md

 1. Sign in to the application to start using.
 2. Upload  pictures to the application.
-3. See my profile with all my pictures.
+3. Be able to see and update my profile
 5. Like a picture and leave a comment on it.

 ## Features